Priyanca Radhakrishnan: First term, 2017-2020

+Second term, 2020-2023

 During the 2020 New Zealand general election held on 17 October, Radhakrishnan on preliminary results came second to National MP Denise Lee by a margin of 580 votes in the Maungakiekie electorate, but was returned to Parliament on the Labour Party list.
 The final election results saw Radhakrishnan defeat Lee by 635 votes and become MP for Maungakiekie.

 On 2 November 2020, Radhakrishnan was appointed as Minister for the Community and Voluntary Sector, Minister for Diversity, Inclusion and Ethnic Communities, Minister for Youth and Associate Minister for Social Development and Employment, making her New Zealand's first Minister of Indian origin.

 In a June 2022 reshuffle, Radhakrishnan was promoted to the cabinet as well as appointed as associate Minister for Workplace Relations and Safety by Prime Minister Jacinda Ardern.

+Third term, 2023-present

 During the 2023 New Zealand general election on 14 October, Radhakrishnan was unseated in Maungakiekie by National candidate Greg Fleming by a margin of 4,617.
 However, she was re-elected to Parliament on the Labour Party list.

 In late November 2023, Radhakrishnan was appointed as spokesperson for conservation, disability issues, the New Zealand Security Intelligence Service (NZSIS), and the Government Communications Security Bureau (GCSB) in the Shadow Cabinet of Chris Hipkins.

+Following a cabinet reshuffle in mid-March 2026, Radhakrishnan retained the conservation and disability portfolios but lost the NZSIS and GCSB portfolios.
+She gained the Accident Compensation Corporation (ACC) portfolio.

+In late April 2026, Radhakrishnan's bill was drawn from Parliament's private member's bill balloting system.
+Her bill has proposed criminalising virginity testing and hymenoplasty in line with the World Health Organization and UN Women's efforts to ban these practices globally.
+She described virginity testing and hymenoplasty as "invasive, harmful practices" which violated women's human rights.